autodereify/autodereify.github.io/content/2022-09-05-learning-as-protein-folding.md

 What are good and bad memes, then?
 The answer is the same as above: those which cause greater long-term self-alignment and self-conflict, respectively.

+<center>⋯</center>

+*What does this view give you?*

+I have found that this view neatly describes a couple of useful phenomena:
+- Learning requires at least some dissonance, which might be experienced as either frustration or confusion.
+Too much, and you reject the data or are unable to grasp it.
+Too little, and no learning occurs.
+- Delivering feedback with some form of compliment works because it adds resonant features to the data, helping people deal with the dissonance of the feedback itself.
+For this to work, the compliments have to be genuinely resonant.
+Note that compliments aren't strictly necessary if the feedback itself is resonant.
+This might be the case if someone already had an intuition that the thing being critiqued could have been better.
+- If someone is unable to understand something, or if the concept just "bounces off" of them, it can be helpful to "add handles" to the data.
+"Handles" for the data look like features of that data that have resonance/interact with receptors in the learners understanding.
+This can look like giving concrete examples or analogizing it to something that they already understand.
+- Dissociation is a type of learning that involves "decoherence" of structure of understanding.
+"Decoherence" of the structure of understanding involve partitioning it, cleaving it, or otherwise making it disjoint so that there exist two or more sections of understanding that rarely interact with each other.
+The issues with this is that shifts in understanding, driven by later learning, can cause these separate sections to collide with each other again.
+- No changes in understanding are fundamentally different from any others, though the magnitude can differ.
+All learning is shifting in the structure of understanding, some of which may be larger or smaller, but all of which exist on the same fundamental spectrum.
+- Shifting understanding involves local operations (local folds in the protein), but is used to solve a *global* optimization problem.
+Extremely complex chains of local operations might be required to effect the desired global changes in understanding.
+- Misunderstandings/mis-foldings can compound over time and have substantial global effects.
+- Misunderstandings/mis-foldings can be occluded by other parts of the structure of understanding.
+Things can lie "in the middle" of the protein, and not be directly accessible until parts of it have shifted out of the way.